onflow/cadence-lang.org/versioned_docs/version-current_0.41/0.41/tutorial/05-non-fungible-tokens-1.md

 The contract will:

 1. Create a smart contract with the NFT resource type.
-2. Declare an ID field, a metadata field and an `init()` function in the NFT resource
+2. Declare an ID field, a metadata field and an initializer in the NFT resource.
-3. Create an `init()` function for the contract that saves an NFT to an account
+3. Create an initializer for the contract that saves an NFT to an account.

-This contract relies on the [account storage API](../language/accounts#authaccount) to save NFTs in the `AuthAccount` object.
+This contract relies on the [account storage API](../language/accounts/storage.mdx) to save NFTs in the account.

----

 <Callout type="info">